Tashfiquzzaman/API-Testing-/README.md

   <img src="https://github.com/Tashfiquzzaman/API-Testing-/blob/78bf08dbda7dcb096d6a50edbb8becd8eb7020f9/Report/Capture.JPG" />
 </p>

-Here in this API new books were orderd list of books were viewed and different tests were performed like GET, POST, PUT,DELETE.
+Here in this API, the Student_Information list was viewed and different tests were performed like GET, POST, PUT, DELETE.

-**Summary:** Test Scripts 11 and Total 24 assertions were done.
+**Summary:** Test Scripts 5 and a Total 20 assertions were done.
 All of them passed with 0 skipped tests.
-The number of iteration was 1.
+The number of iterations was 1.

 # Create Test Suites